Duluth model

-One part of this model is the men's behaviour change program 'Creating a Process of Change for Men who Batter' [also known as the Duluth Curriculum].
-The Duluth Curriculum is the most common batterer intervention program used in the United States.
-Overall, the Duluth Model is successful because it is grounded in the experience of victims, helps offenders and society change, and pulls the whole community together to respond.
-However, some critics argued that it neglected male victims and female perpetrators of abuse.
+Part of this model is the men's behavior change program Creating a Process of Change for Men who Batter: The Duluth Curriculum.
+The curriculum is the most common batterer intervention program used in the United States.
+Advocates of the Duluth model claim it is successful because it is grounded in the experience of female victims, helps offenders and society change, and pulls the whole community together to respond.

+The Duluth Model Coordinated Community Response has received multiple awards for its grassroots efforts to end intimate partner violence, including the World Future Council's Future Policy Award in 2014.
+It has been criticized by mental health professionals who focus on individual behaviour and reject a social model of battering.
+Edward Gondolf critiques the narrow forms of evidence used to evaluate interventions, arguing that the biomedical research model is inappropriate for evaluating the effectiveness of psychosocial interventions.